Topology behind topological insulators: Computing -groups

 the group $C$ by the surjective mapping $g$, as illustrated in Figure~\ref{fig:exact}.
 This is a manner of expressing the fact that $C$ is same as $B$ modulo $A$, which is shrunk to a point in $C$.

+$K$-groups are known for vector bundles over spheres in terms of homotopy groups.
+We will use exact sequence arguments to relate them for bundles over tori.
+But to do this a conceptual problem has to be addressed.
+The homotopy groups for a space $X$ use maps that all have a fixed starting point, a base point, but for building tori from spheres joining together different spaces is required.
+Each space has an associated fixed point, its base point.
+Hence a conceptual way of tackling this problem is required.
+The intuitive idea is to identifying these base points, pictorially by smashing or collapsing them to a single points.
+This is done as follows.

-To compute $K$-groups of vector bundles on tori (or more general manifolds) in terms of vector bundles on spheres the tori(or more general manifolds) need be described in terms of spheres.
-We start by introducing certain combinations of topological spaces.
-Let $X$ and $Y$ be two (topological) spaces with base-points, that is each one has one point marked as distinguished, which we denote by $x_0$ and $y_0$, respectively.
-We will see that the K groups of spheres are related to homotopy groups.
-These requie a fixed base point.
-In the space $x \times Y$ the fixed points are a pair, one belonging to $X$, one belonging to $Y$.
-In order to tackle this problem the idea is to smash these two points together.
-This done by a quotient construction which we now describe.
-We start with the \emph{Cartesian product} $X\times Y$ of $X$ and $Y$ is defined to be the set of ordered pairs of points from $X$ and $Y$, namely
+Consider $X$ and $Y$ that be two (topological) spaces with base-points, that is each one has one point marked as distinguished, which we denote by $x_0$ and $y_0$, respectively.
+Then the \emph{Cartesian product} $X\times Y$ of $X$ and $Y$ is defined to be the set of ordered pairs of points from $X$ and $Y$, namely

-For example, a two-torus is (homeomorphic to) the Cartesian product to two circles, $\torus{2}\simeq S^1\times S^2$, with $X=S^1$ and $Y=S^1$, as depicted in Figure~\ref{fig:Cartesian}.
+For example, a two-torus is (homeomorphic to) the Cartesian product to two circles, $\torus{2}\simeq \sph^1\times \sph^2$, with $X=\sph^1$ and $Y=\sph^1$, as depicted in Figure~\ref{fig:Cartesian}.

 The \emph{wedge sum} $X\vee Y$ is the disjoint union of $X$ and $Y$ but with the base-points identified.
+This space is essential for fixing a point in a torus.
 That is

 For example, the wedge sum of two circles is (homeomorphic to) a figure eight as indicated in Figure~\ref{fig:wedge}.

 The \emph{smash product} $X\wedge Y$ of $X$ and $Y$ is defined as their Cartesian product with the subsets $(x_0,Y)=\{(x_0,y)|y\in Y\}$ and $(X,y_0)=\{(x,y_0)|x\in X\}$ identified.
 Thus